vercel/next.js/docs/basic-features/image-optimization.md

 }
 ```

-If a specific property is ommitted, such as `deviceSizes`, that property will use the default above.
+If a specific property is omitted, such as `deviceSizes`, that property will use the default above.

 This means you only need to configure the properties you wish to change.